AlexKratky/vue-camera-lib/README.md

 app.use(VueCameraLib)
 ```

-So after edit the file should looks like this:
+So after edit the file should look like this:

 ```js
 import { createApp } from 'vue'